 My Experience with People Selling MLM Products

-*The following are my opinions based off of interactions with people selling MLM products from different MLM businesses that tried to “recruit me” as well as my own research.
+*The following are my opinions based on my professional background and direct interactions with people from different MLM businesses who have tried to recruit me.

 MLM products